 The terms Boot Parameters and Boot Options are often used interchangeably.
 In this documentation, we mostly use the term Boot Parameters.

-Generally, selecting Installation starts the installation boot process.
+The boot parameters are described in detail in Chapter 3, Installation steps.
+Generally, selecting starts the installation boot process.

-This section describes changing the boot parameters for AMD64, Intel 64, and Arm AArch64.
+This section describes changing the boot parameters for AMD64, Intel 64 and AArch64.

 Boot a Linux system that is already installed.
 You will be asked from which partition to boot the system.